• Skip to primary navigation

 Who doesn't like rainbows and a pine forest?
 I can't help but think of my boy when I see the sun shining down on the water in such a colorful way.
 He's out there, casting a line just happy to be.
 I can almost see him.
 There is a scent of pine still on his sweatshirt.

-the rainbow shot of Lake Elise
+The rainbow shot of Lake Elise.

 the rainbow shot